spcourse/sp2/20 News/packages/10 packages.md

 # Create a package

-A big part of the challenge of becoming a good programmer is to create code that not only works that one time all the stars were aligned just right, but that works reliably and that is easy to read, to extend and to improve.
-Dividing your code up in distinct packages is a big step in that direction.
+A big part of the challenge of becoming a good programmer is create code that not only works that one time all the stars were aligned just right, but that works reliably, that is easy to read, to extend and to improve.
+Especially with bigger projects it can be vital to organize your code into separate modules/packages and to document them correctly.
+Here you will learn how to do this in a couple of steps:

+1. Create a new package
+2. Adding documentation to the package
+3. Add readme and license to the project

-## 1 Create the package:
+## 1 Create a new package

 Managing big projects can quickly become quite a challenge.
-If you don't pay attention you will find yourself producing [spaghetti](https://www.urbandictionary.com/define.php?term=spaghetti%20code) code.

 A good way to keep bigger projects manageable is by making it more modular: split your program up in distinct modules that can be tested individually.
 Lets have a look at how we can do this.

 We start with a project called `my_project` containing one python file called `my_program.py`.
 So we have the following project structure: